terrill/AU/README.md

 ## Alternative Versions

-Joel Smith of Duke University has created a version that uses the Twitter Bootstrap framework.
+Joel Crawford-Smith of Duke University has created a version that uses the Twitter Bootstrap framework.
 See [Joel's live demo site](https://a11y-assessments.pages.oit.duke.edu/accessible-u/) or [Joel's project on GitHub](https://github.com/OpenAssessItToolkit/accessible_u).

 ## Contributing